 Generates a temporary random EC key (transport key) having the same parameters as the wrapping EC key (and domain parameters).
 Saves the transport key public key material.

-Performs ECDH operation using CKM_ECDH1_DERIVE with parameters of kdf, ulSharedDataLen and pSharedData using the private key of the transport EC key and the public key of wrapping EC key and gets the first ulAESKeyBits bits of the derived key to be the temporary AES key
+Performs ECDH operation using CKM_ECDH1_DERIVE with parameters of kdf, ulSharedDataLen and pSharedData using the private key of the transport EC key and the public key of wrapping EC key and gets the first ulAESKeyBits bits of the derived key to be the temporary AES key.

-Wraps the target key with the temporary AES key using CKM_AES_KEY_WRAP_PAD (RFC5649).
+Wraps the target key with the temporary AES key using CKM_AES_KEY_WRAP_KWP ([AES KEYWRAP] section 6.3).

-Zeroizes the temporary AES key and EC transport private key
+Zeroizes the temporary AES key and EC transport private key.

 Concatenates public key material of the transport key and output the concatenated blob.
+The first part is the public key material of the transport key and the second part is the wrapped target key.

 The recommended format for an asymmetric target key being wrapped is as a PKCS8 PrivateKeyInfo